Play-Based Outdoor Learning

 Character Development Social and emotional development are at the core of a child’s daily activities during their preschool years.
 By honoring each child’s unique personality and through careful observation of how best to meet each child’s emotional needs, LFP teachers create warm, welcoming classroom environments that allow children to feel safe and connect with adults and peers.
 At LFP children learn to be respectful of living plants and animals and each other through careful teacher modeling and the freedom to move throughout the classroom to interact with their environment.

 ice good citizenship, become stewards of the environment, and motivation to extend kindness to others.
 We recognize the Montessori pedagogy allows children the freedom to build self-confidence, independence, and creativity within themselves they will carry as they grow into young adults.

-The Montessori toddler, primary, and Kindergarten classrooms follow the guiding philosophy of Dr. Maria Montessori.
+The Montessori toddler and primary classrooms follow the guiding philosophy of Dr. Maria Montessori.
 Teachers present lessons to individual or small groups of children based on that child’s developmental readiness and interest.
 Children are encouraged to make independent work choices from a variety of language, math, science, sensorial, cultural, and practical living activities.
 Read more about a day in a typical Montessori classroom.

 - Kentucky Refugee Ministries